streed/simplePB/README.md

 This mimics the current Protocol Buffers offered by Google, but to allow for the flexibility for my projects I am building ontop of this and adding the following additional functionality.

-* Protocols can inherit from other Protocols.
+* Protocols can be composed from other Protocols
-* Protocols can overload member fields from inherited Protocols.
+* Protocol compositions allow for a inheritence structure, without the complications.

 This above allows for the following situation